SAP/terraform-provider-btp/docs/resources/directory.md

 - `description` (String) A description of the directory.
 - `parent_id` (String) The GUID of the directory's parent entity.
 Typically this is the global account.
 - `subdomain` (String) Applies only to directories that have the user authorization management feature enabled.
 The subdomain becomes part of the path used to access the authorization tenant of the directory.
-Unique within the defined region.
+It has to be unique within the defined region.

 ### Read-Only